-\textbf{Remarks.} To avoid any misunderstanding, we briefly highlight the concepts of positive learning, negative learning, and loss reweighting.
-Regardless of specific formulations being minimized, we state that a part of an objective is doing positive learning if it increases the likelihood in generating data. {Similarly, it performs negative learning if it decreases the corresponding likelihood~\citep{zhang2024negative,zhu2025surprising,wang2024rethinking}.
-Regarding loss reweighting, as a convention~\citep{liu2015classification,ren2018learning}, we assume weight values to be non-negative, naturally satisfied by $\omega$ in DPO}.
-However, in the context of PPO, the absolute of $\hat{A}$ determines the weight value.
-The sign is not of interest therein, but the focus of positive and negative learning instead.
-These rules lead to the separation from Eq.~\eqref{eq:dpo-p} to Eq.~\eqref{eq:dpo-b} in DPO and from Eq.~\eqref{eq:ppo-p} to Eq.~\eqref{eq:ppo-b} in PPO.
-Further please refer to Appendix~\ref{app:theory 2} for additional mathematical insights into the individual behaviors of these components.
+\textbf{Remarks.} To avoid ambiguity, we briefly clarify the concepts of positive learning, negative learning, and loss reweighting.
+Regardless of the specific formulations being minimized, we say that a term performs positive learning if it increases the likelihood of generating data. {Similarly, it performs negative learning if it decreases the corresponding likelihood~\citep{zhang2024negative,zhu2025surprising}.
+Regarding loss reweighting, as a convention~\citep{liu2015classification,ren2018learning}, we assume weights to be non-negative, naturally satisfied by $\omega$ in DPO}.
+In PPO, by contrast, the absolute value of $\hat{A}$ determines the weight value, while its sign is handled through positive and negative learning.
+These rules yield the decompositions of Eqs.~\eqref{eq:dpo-p}-\eqref{eq:dpo-b} for DPO and of Eqs.~\eqref{eq:ppo-p}-\eqref{eq:ppo-b} for PPO, which are seldom mentioned in previous work.
+Please refer to Appendix~\ref{app:theory 2} for mathematical insights into the behaviors of these components.

 \textbf{Learning Behaviors.} We report the \emph{overall dynamics} in Figure~\ref{fig:ppo behave a}, where $\mathcal{G}(\mathcal{L}_{\mathrm{ppo}};\boldsymbol{\theta}_{(t)})$ was evaluated per $400$ steps.
-As observed, $\mathcal{G}$ keeps close to $0$ but slightly negative, thus aligning well with reinforcement behaviors.
-A closer look reveals two detailed aspects of this behavior.
-First, the exploration remains stable, as $\mathcal{G}$ keeps around $0$ rather than oscillating between positive and negative extremes.
-Second, PPO explores relatively orthogonal yet mildly conflicting targets, with $\mathcal{G}$ tending to be slightly negative.
-Some more intriguing aspects lie in identifying the key mechanisms that drive such exploration.
-We first examined the roles of \emph{positive and negative learning}, monitoring $\mathcal{G}(\mathcal{L}^{+}_{\mathrm{ppo}};\boldsymbol{\theta}_{(t)})$ and $\mathcal{G}(\mathcal{L}^{-}_{\mathrm{ppo}};\boldsymbol{\theta}_{(t)})$ in Figure~\ref{fig:ppo behave b}.
-Unlike DPO, we observed that positive learning is stable in shaping the learning targets, while negative learning keeps offsetting positive learning, thereby maintaining continued exploration.
+As observed, $\mathcal{G}$ remains close to zero but slightly negative, consistent with reinforcement-like dynamics.
+Under the endpoint-probe interpretation, this means that PPO updates are less directly targeted at the final responses, but it does not imply that those updates are useless for reward maximization.
+A closer look reveals two aspects of this behavior.
+First, exploration remains stable, as $\mathcal{G}$ stays near zero rather than oscillating between positive and negative extremes.
+Second, PPO explores relatively orthogonal yet mildly conflicting targets, reflected in the slightly negative values of $\mathcal{G}$.
+We next examine the mechanisms underlying this exploration by analyzing the roles of \emph{positive and negative learning} in Figure~\ref{fig:ppo behave b}.
+Unlike in DPO, positive learning consistently shapes the learning targets, while negative learning keeps offsetting it, thereby sustaining exploration.